-BACKGROUND
+BACKGROUND:

 In November of 2014, the voters within the College district passed Ballot Measure 3-447 resulting in \$90 million of funds to be spent on new facilities and major maintenance items at the college.
-Since that time college staff has been working on several capital and major maintenance projects including Harmony Phase II, Randall Locker room upgrades, and elevator upgrades.
-This topic addresses the construction delivery method requested to be used for Industrial Technical Center project.
+Since that time college staff has been working on several capital and major maintenance projects including the Harmony West facility, the Industrial Technical Center, the Randall Locker room upgrades, and elevator upgrades.
+This topic addresses the construction delivery method requested to be used for DeJardin Expansion and Transit Center project.